 Yes!
 You can totally use boneless ribs.
 Just check for tenderness before serving, they might need a bit more time in the crockpot.
 Sometimes boneless ribs are just easier, and that’s totally fine!

 These slow cooker BBQ ribs are just so easy, so tender, and so flavorful.
-A real favorite for any occasion!
+They’re a reader favorite and a family favorite too!

 See the recipe card below for details on how to make Crock Pot Ribs.
 Enjoy!